Frequently Asked Questions

 The United States Postal Service delivers U.S. mail to dorms and Greek houses, provided the address on the mail piece has the full street address.

 If the mail piece contains only the dorm name or Greek house name, it is delivered with the rest of the University mail to Mail Services.
-Mail Services will deliver that mail to the dorm as specified by the Undergraduate Life office or Greek house.
+Mail Services will deliver that mail to the dorm as specified by Residential Services or the Greek house.

 The preferred method is to use a bar code label as well as a Request for Mail Services form.
 Click here for more information and helpful diagrams.